Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Nomad UK network: O2 (with some EE options)

 Nomad’s primary UK network partner is O2.
-This means you get O2’s coverage, which is good in cities and reasonable in towns but weak in rural areas, especially in Scotland, the Lake District, and Wales.
+This means you get O2’s coverage, which is good in UK cities and reasonable in towns but weak in rural Great Britain, especially in Scotland, the Lake District, and Wales.

 Nomad UK plans and pricing